Are trampolines dangerous? Finding The Safest Trampoline For Your Home | Safety Guide

 The average size of a trampoline is roughly 8.2 feet in diameter.
 Which means finding the right spot, that is level and not sloped can be difficult.

-Even the slightest slope will influence the rebound of your little one as they jump away.
-Which means their body will fall more to one side (further from the middle), which increases the chances that they may jump, and jump until they bounce a bit too far.
+Even the slightest slope will influence the rebound of your little or big kid as they jump away.
+Which means their natural landing position will fall more to one side (further from the middle), which increases the chances that they may jump, and jump until they bounce a bit too far.

 Which is why where you place a trampoline is incredibly essential.
-The wrong position could be a severe trampoline safety hazard, putting your little ones at risk.
+The wrong position could be a severe trampoline safety hazard, putting your kids at risk.

 When Searching For A Safe Trampoline Keep An Eye Out For These Two Add-Ons